 Length of ship, m Minimum number of lifebuoys

 75 and over 8

 45 and over, but less than 75 6

-24 and over, but less than 45 4
+less than 45 4

-5.1.4 Radio life-saving appliances.
+5.1.3 Radio life-saving appliances.

-5.1.4.1 Two-way VHF radiotelephone apparatus:

-.1 every fishing vessel shall be provided with at least three sets of two-way VHF radiotelephone apparatus;

-.2 in fishing vessels of less than 45 m in length the number of sets of two-way VHF radiotelephone apparatus may be reduced to two provided that only one survival craft is required to provide for abandonment of the fishing vessel from one side by the total number of persons on board.

-5.1.4.2 Survival craft search and rescue locating device:

-.1 at least one survival craft search and rescue locating device shall be carried on each side of every fishing vessel.
+- 5.1.3.1 Two-way VHF radiotelephone apparatus: - .1 every fishing vessel shall be provided with at least three sets of two-way VHF radiotelephone apparatus; - .2 in fishing vessels of less than 45 m in length the number of sets of two-way VHF radiotelephone apparatus may be reduced to two provided that only one survival craft is required to provide for abandonment of the fishing vessel from one side by the total number of persons on board. - 5.1.3.2 Survival craft search and rescue locating device: - .1 at least one survival craft search and rescue locating device shall be carried on each side of every fishing vessel.
 Survival craft search and rescue locating device shall be stowed in such location that it can be rapidly placed in any survival craft.
-Alternatively one survival craft search and rescue locating device shall be stowed in each survival craft;

-.2 every fishing vessel of less than 45 m in length shall be provided with at least one survival craft search and rescue locating device.
+Alternatively one survival craft search and rescue locating device shall be stowed in each survival craft; - .2 every fishing vessel of less than 45 m in length shall be provided with at least one survival craft search and rescue locating device.